 Visual and Performing Arts

-To provide those students in Years 1 to 3 with the opportunity to engage in The Arts, Ipswich Junior Grammar School, supported by Ipswich Girls' Grammar School, enter the National Wakakirri Story-Dance Competition.
+To provide those students from Years 1 to 3 with the opportunity to further their engagement in The Arts, Ipswich Junior Grammar School enters the National Wakakirri Story-Dance Competition.
 This cross-arts performance piece focuses on using movement and music to tell a story, with a strong focus on recycling and reusing.
-In 2014, our ‘Hungry Caterpillar’ entry was awarded Best Story Adaptation, with IJGS progressing through to the State Finals – a great achievement for our future performing artists.
+In 2014, our Hungry Caterpillar entry was awarded Best Story Adaptation, with Junior Grammar progressing through to the State Finals – a great achievement for our future performing artists.
 Information on how your child can be involved is released late in Term 1, with rehearsals conducted every Wednesday in Term 2.